Discover the RCP's 500-year-old collection of artifacts and artwork at our Regent's Park HQ.

 - award-winning exhibitions and events highlight treasures from the historical collections.

-The RCP's museum and gardens are open to the public Monday–Friday, 9am–5pm.
+The RCP museum and gardens are open to the public Monday–Friday, 9am–5pm and until 8pm on the first Thursday of the month.
 We are not open at the weekend or on Bank Holidays.

 Planned closure days

-Please note that the musuem and exhibition will be closed on the following days in 2019:
+Please note that the museum and exhibition will be closed on the following days in 2019:

-Take a guided tour of the Royal College of Physicians and discover 500 years of history, art and medicine, our acclaimed Grade I listed building, and our medicinal garden.
+Take a guided tour of the RCP and discover 500 years of history, art and medicine, our acclaimed Grade I listed building, and our medicinal garden.